 - Detailed Articles and How-Tos on technology topics, written for a nonprofit audience.
 Topics range from upgrading to the latest version of Windows to website design basics to tips for protecting your computers from viruses.
 These articles are written with an "accidental techie" in mind, meaning someone who is interested in technology but is not a full-time IT professional.
 So the articles are instructional, but they're not overwhelmingly technical.

-- Resources and toolkits on specific technology topics like cloud computing and disaster planning.
+- Resources and toolkits on specific technology topics like using mobile for your mission and disaster planning.

 - The TechSoup blog, written for a nonprofit audience.
 This is a great source for nonprofit technology news, information, and resources.